moorepants/dissertation/davisbicycle.rst

    The handlebars were mounted on a bearing similar in idea to :cite:`Weir1979a` but the steering torque load is transmitted through a thin cantilever beam which engages the fork.
 The design is such that other handlebar forces will not influence the torque measurement.
-It includes stops in case the beam break.
+It includes stops in case the beam breaks.
    They report experimental values for torque that match their model predictions very well.
 The measure torques from -20 to 20 Nm for a slalom maneuver at 40 m/s.